EDMdesigner/EDMdesigner-API-Doc/README.md

 List of the events you can send to the iframe (as a message).

 ###Save Project
 It is possible to manualy ask the iframe to save the actual (opened) project.
-As an answer the iframe will post a [save result](#save-result) message.
+As a response the iframe will post a [save result](#save-result) message.
 The message you need to send: __saveProject__

+###Force selected element to be deselected
+It is possible to force the editor to deselect the actual selected element.
+There won't be any kind of response (from the api iframe) to this message.
+The message you need to send: __loseSelelcted__

 ___